pluralsh/documentation/pages/plural-features/continuous-deployment/resource-application-logic.md

 Use `hook-succeeded` and/or `hook-failed` to delete the resource after it completes successfully or fails, respectively.
 If no delete policy is set, the resource will be kept.

-{% callout severity="info" %}
-Only jobs and pods are automatically deleted.
-Other resources will need to be deleted manually or via other automation.
+Only jobs and pods can be automatically deleted.
+Other resources need to be deleted manually or via other automation.

-{% /callout %}
+When a manifest of a hook is updated, the operator will reapply the resource even if it has already completed.

 {% callout severity="warning" %}
-When a manifest of a hook is updated, the operator will reapply the resource even if it has already completed.
+If a job manifest sets `ttlSecondsAfterFinished`, Kubernetes will delete it after it completes.
+The agent will then see the resource as missing and recreate it unless the manifest also includes a hook delete policy via `deployment.plural.sh/sync-hook-delete-policy` or `helm.sh/hook-delete-policy`.

+To avoid a delete/recreate loop, ensure the delete policy contains a value we accept: `hook-succeeded` and/or `hook-failed`.
+With a valid delete policy set, completed hooks won’t be recreated unless their manifest changes.
 {% /callout %}

 ### Example